Dr Sam Miles

 15-17 Tavistock Place

-I am a qualitative social sciences researcher, focusing on young people, sexual & reproductive health & rights (SRHR), and digital technology.
+I am an Assistant Professor in social sciences at the London School of Hygiene & Tropical Medicine.
+My work focuses on young people, sexual & reproductive health & rights (SRHR) and digital technology.

-As a member of the DEPTH group (Dialogue, Evidence, Participation & Translation for Health) at LSHTM, I research sexual & reproductive health & rights in complex environments (ACCESS), young people's sociological experiences of sickle cell, and digital lives.
+As a member of the DEPTH (Dialogue, Evidence, Participation & Translation for Health) group, I research sexual & reproductive health & rights in complex environments (ACCESS), young people's sociological experiences of sickle cell, and digital lives.

-I am a seminar leader for the Principles of Social Research module, and guest seminar leader on the Qualitative Methodologies module.
+I am a seminar leader for the Principles of Social Research MSc module, and guest seminar leader for the Qualitative Methodologies MSc module and Sexual Health MSc module.
 I am also a personal tutor for MSc Public Health students.

 My research integrates technology studies, social sciences and broadly queer theoretical approaches to better understand human behaviour in increasingly digitally-mediated societies, with a focus on real-life contexts.
-My fellowship at LSHTM includes work on community involvement, participation in health, adolescent sexual health and behaviour and family planning, especially amongst marginalised populations.
-I am also interested in urban studies, MSM health and risk-taking, and gender and sexuality.
+My work at LSHTM includes community involvement, participation in health, adolescent sexual health and behaviour and family planning, especially amongst marginalised populations.
+I am also interested in urban studies, LGBTQ health and community, and gender and sexuality.

-I am a peer reviewer for Health & Place, Culture; Health & Sexuality; Frontiers in Psychology and International Journal of E-Politics (IJEP), and the early-career representative for the Critical Public Health research group at London School of Hygiene & Tropical Medicine.
+I am a peer reviewer for Health & Place; Culture, Health & Sexuality; Frontiers in Psychology and Journal of Homosexuality.
+I am the early-career representative for the Critical Public Health research group at London School of Hygiene & Tropical Medicine.

-All of my papers are open access, available here.
+All of my papers are published open access and available here.